Threat Assessment Regulation 704

 b.
 Management and supervisory awareness of signs that may indicate potential employee threats or acts of violence.
 (Police will also be available to present information on threat assessment and violence prevention to faculty and staff.)

 c.
-A mechanism for employee-employer dispute resolution
+Access to the University Ombuds or other personnel for employee-employer dispute resolution

 d.
 Appropriate investigations and corrective actions for violations of related Policy and Work rules